History of plug-in hybrids: 2016

 The second generation Prius plug-in hybrid, called Prius Prime in the U.S. and Prius PHV in Japan, was unveiled at the 2016 New York International Auto Show.
 The model is expected to be released in the U.S. and Japan by the end of 2016.
 The all-electric range is expected to reach 22 mi, twice the range of the first generation model.
 Toyota expects the Prime to achieve an EPA rating of 120 mpge, the highest MPGe rating in all-electric mode of any plug-in hybrid available in the market.

-In April 2016 Volvo Cars announced its goal to achieve cumulative sales since 2012 of 1 million electrified cars by 2025.
-Previously the carmakers had stated it expects electrified models to account for 10% of its global sales by 2020.
+In April 2016, Volvo Cars announced its goal to achieve cumulative sales since 2012 of 1 million electrified cars by 2025.
+Previously the carmaker had stated it expected electrified models to account for 10% of its global sales by 2020.
 Volvo CEO Hakan Samuelsson said the company plans to offer at least a plug-in hybrid version of every model and release an all-electric car in 2019.
 The next electrified car to be released is the plug-in hybrid variant of the Volvo S90 sedan, and the 60 series and 40 series will have electrified versions too.

 Global sales of the Outlander P-HEV passed the 100,000 milestone in March 2016, and ranks as the world's second best-selling plug-in hybrid ever.